 West on Hwy 1A | 128 kilometres round trip from the Calgary Tower

-This area may be just 2 kilometres outside of Calgary city limits, but it’s well worth a trip to learn a little more about the area’s history.
+This area may be just two kilometres outside of Calgary city limits, but it’s well worth a trip to learn a little more about the area’s history.
 While this destination isn’t open to the public like a museum, you can receive a tour if you book in advance.
 Book a tour to see the historic, one-room school from 1920, the teacherage and horse barn.
-(Just a few facts for now, though: the school was the Bearspaw School and the Bearspaw Historical Society started in the 1970s in an effort to save it.)

 253253 Bearspaw Rd., 403-208-2599, bearspawhistoricalsociety.ca

 After spending some time in the provincial parks, stop at Calaway Park on your way to Springbank or back into the city.
-There are 32 rides here.
-Out of all of them, be sure to ride the bright green roller coaster you always see from the highway as you drive to the mountains.
-(If it’s hot, it’s worth waiting in line for the bumper boats or the new log ride, Timber Falls.)
-There are also 23 carnival games and several places to buy traditional fair treats like snow cones.
-The park is open every day from 10 a.m. to 7 p.m. until September 5.
+Out of all of the rides, be sure to ride the bright green roller coaster you always see from the highway as you drive to the mountains.
+(If it’s hot, it’s worth waiting in line for the bumper boats or the log ride, Timber Falls.)
+There is also a ton carnival games and several places to buy traditional fair treats like snow cones.
+The park is open every day from 10 a.m. to 5 p.m. until August 31.

 245033 Range Rd.
 33, 403-240-822, calawaypark.com

 Visiting two provincial parks might be enough to convince you to bring nature back home with you.
 If so, stop at Springbank’s Bow Point Nursery.
 This tree farm sells plants, trees and vines that are native to Alberta, like Balsam Poplar, Common Juniper and Hoary Willow, and provides careful details on how to properly care for your plants.
 The nursery also provides landscape consultation, custom contract growing and more.